 undergoing cardiac procedures.

 A heart attack or “myocardial infarction” is usually caused by blockage of an artery supplying the heart.
 Muscle cells beyond the block are then deprived of oxygen and nutrients.
 This ischemic event leads to regional cell death which may be fatal.

 Cardiac surgeries and interventional procedures to restore or improve blood flow may temporarily increase ischemia, and also paradoxically result in additional “reperfusion injury” caused by the rapid restoration of blood flow.
 Ischemia-reperfusion injury can exceed the initial ischemic damage.
-Ischemia-reperfusion injury can lead to extended hospital stay, limit recovery in patients undergoing cardiac surgeries and interventional procedures, and add thousands to hospital costs.
+Ischemia-reperfusion injury can lead to extended hospital stay, limit recovery in patients undergoing cardiac surgeries and interventional procedures, and add to hospital costs.